 The initial liquidity offering is the number of tokens allocated for the initial public sale.
 This category is critical to ensure a fair distribution of tokens to early investors and supporters.

 7. Membership Structure

-Anu Initiative will have two groups of DAO citizens:
+Anu Initiative will have two groups of IAO citizens:

-Core Members - Directors and Members of Anu Initiative CLG that are responsible for the day-to-day management of the organization.
+Core Members - Directors and Charity Trustees of Anu Initiative CLG that are responsible for the day-to-day management of the organization.

-Members - Holders of Anu Tokens are citizens of our DAO community with voting rights and decision-making power.
+Members - IAO citizens with voting rights and decision-making power.

 7-1.
 Core Members

-Core Members are responsible for managing the operations of Anu Initiative.
-They represent the legal entity Anu Initiative CLG, and they are responsible for developing and executing strategies and overseeing the organization’s day-to-day operations.
+Core Members are responsible for managing the operations of Anu Initiative CLG.
+They represent the legal entity Anu Initiative Company Limited by Guarantee, and they are responsible for developing and executing strategies and overseeing the organization’s day-to-day operations.

 Vetting Impact Partners – As required by applicable legislation (i.e. Virtual Asset Service Provider), funds can be provided only to companies that pass the Anti-Money Laundering and the Counter Terrorism Financing screenings.
 Core Members liaise with professional service firms to perform required screenings before enrolling organizations as Impact Partners, as per AML and CTF regulations.